alequintos/alequintos.github.io/_pages/about.md

 To learn more about my experiences, check out my detailed [CV](/cv).

 ## Personal
 I love to run!
-I have ran 7 marathons so far!
+I have run 7 marathons so far!